ryashwanth21/JobPortal/README.md

 # Job Portal

 A full-featured Job Portal web application built with Angular 16 (with Angular Material) for the frontend, Node.js (TypeScript) and Express for the backend, and MySQL as the database.
 Users can register, log in, view jobs, apply, save favorites, and manage their profile.
-Admins can post, edit, and delete jobs.
+Admins can post, edit, and delete jobs.

 ---